canonical/ops-scenario/README.md

 # Actions

-An action is a special sort of event, even though `ops` handles them almost identically.
+An action is a special sort of event, even though `ops` handles them almost identically, treating the action as a special type of event.
 In most cases, you'll want to inspect the 'results' of an action, or whether it has failed or logged something while executing.
 Many actions don't have a direct effect on the output state.
 For this reason, the output state is less prominent in the return type of `Context.run_action`.